Kamil Miazek

-Kamil Władysław Miazek (born 15 August 1996) is a Polish professional footballer who plays as a goalkeeper for Warta Sieradz.
+Kamil Władysław Miazek (born 15 August 1996) is a Polish professional footballer who plays as a goalkeeper for IV liga Łódź club Polonia Piotrków Trybunalski.

-Until 2020 he was at English club Leeds United.
+Until 2020, he was at English club Leeds United.
 He was previously a player for the Poland U21s and Dutch side Feyenoord's academy.

-Career
+Club career

 After starting his career at GKS Bełchatów in Poland.
 Miazek earned a move to Dutch Eredivisie side Feyenoord in 2012, where he progressed through the academy.

 Chojniczanka Chojnice

 He joined Polish second division side Chojniczanka Chojnice from Feyenoord in 2016, he made four appearances for the side in a solitary season at the club, before being released.

 Leeds United

 Miazek joined Leeds United on trial towards the end of 2017 He impressed and signed a permanent deal at the club in January 2018.
 He joined the club's academy initially to feature with the Development squad.
 On 27 June 2018, Miazek signed a new contract at the club.

 He made his first start for Leeds' first team when he started in their pre-season friendly 1–1 draw against York City on 20 July 2018, under new head coach Marcelo Bielsa.

 On 24 November 2018, after injuries to Bailey Peacock-Farrell and Jamal Blackman, Miazek was named on the bench for the first time for the EFL Championship match against Bristol City.
 He returned to the bench on 30 March, for suspended goalkeeper Kiko Casilla, in the 3–2 home win over Millwall.

 After a successful season with Leeds' under-23s, on 6 May 2019, Miazek saved two penalties (from Joe Redmond and Caolan Boyd-Munce) in a 4–2 penalty shootout (0–0 after extra time) versus Birmingham in the Professional Development League (Category 2) final.
 Jack Clarke then scored the winner for Leeds.
 On 18 May, Leeds announced that Miazek, together with reserve keeper, Will Huffer, had had their contracts extended by one year, with the club having taken up an automatic option on their existing contracts.

 On 13 July 2019, Miazek was one of just 16 players named in Marcelo Bielsa's 1st team squad for Leeds' 2019–20 pre-season tour of Australia for matches against Manchester United and West Sydney Wanderers.
 He started the season as Leeds' second-choice goalkeeper after the sale of Bailey Peacock-Farrell.